John Downer: Early life

-South Australian politician
+South Australian politics

-Downer became a Queen's Counsel in 1878, the same year in which he was elected to the House of Assembly for Barossa.
-He represented this constituency until 1901, leaving it only to enter federal politics.
+Downer was elected unopposed to the South Australian House of Assembly at the 1878 general election, standing in the two-member seat of Barossa.
+He continued to represented Barossa until his resignation to enter federal parliament in 1901.
+His electorate spanned from Gawler across the Barossa Valley to the River Murray; his primary support base was in Gawler.

-In the House of Assembly he soon made his mark and became Attorney-General in John Cox Bray's cabinet on 24 June 1881.
-He endeavoured to bring in several law reforms, and though his married women's property bill was not passed, he succeeded in carrying bills allowing accused persons to give evidence on oath, and amending the insolvency and marriage acts.
-The government was defeated in June 1884, but a year later, on 16 June 1885, Downer himself became Premier for the first time, as well as being Attorney-General once again.
+In June 1881, Downer was appointed attorney-general in the ministry formed by John Cox Bray, serving until the government's defeat after the 1884 election.
+He introduced a number of legal reforms, notably the Married Women's Property Act 1883 which abolished the law of coverture and allowed married woman to own property, enter into contracts and take part in lawsuits in their own right.
+He was an early advocate of universal women's suffrage and opposed attempts to include a property qualification, although he did not support the right of women to stand for parliament.
+He also succeeded in carrying bills allowing accused persons to give evidence on oath, and amending the insolvency and marriage acts.

+On 16 June 1885, Downer himself became Premier for the first time, as well as being Attorney-General once again.
 While Premier, Downer oversaw the construction of the first train line from Adelaide to Melbourne.
 He also made significant contributions to establishing irrigation settlements along the Murray River.
 Although this ministry lasted two years and passed a fair amount of legislation, it was often in difficulties, and in June 1886 had to be reconstructed.

 At the Colonial Conference held in London during 1887, Downer represented South Australia, but during his return journey to Australia his government was defeated.
 This ministry was responsible for a tariff imposing increased protective duties.
 Downer was not in office again for several years, but in October 1892 again became Premier, taking also the portfolio of Chief Secretary.
 In May 1893 he exchanged this for the position of Treasurer of South Australia, but was ousted at the 1893 election by liberal Protectionist Kingston with the support of the new Labor Party led by John McPherson.
 Downer remarked of this party: 'They are very clever fellows.
 I have great respect for the way they use either side for their purposes with absolute impartiality'.
 For most of the period until 1899 Downer led the Opposition.